sysoutayush/online-movie-ticket-booking-system-in-c-/README.md

 # online-movie-ticket-booking-system-in-c++

-This is a small project whcih is written in c++.
+This is a small project which is written in c++.

 Movie booking system in C++ is a small software where you can book tickets.